 How to Make Golubtsi

-The whole family can help make this Golubtsi recipe, even the kids, as it's not hard to roll cabbage and meat.
-What's not to love about this dish!
+The whole family can help make this Stovetop Cabbage Rolls recipe, even the kids, as it's not hard to roll cabbage and meat.
+It's a forgiving recipe, with different ways to roll, it's ok if you get it wrong, it all tastes delicious.

-To prepare the meat mixture, mix together ground beef, cooked rice, sautéed carrots and onions, 2 eggs, salt and pepper and mix well.
+- Mix Meat Filling - using your hands, mix together ground beef, cooked rice, sautéed carrots and onions, 2 eggs, salt and pepper.

-Lay the cabbage rolls side by side until the first layer is filled.
-Place a layer of bacon on the cabbage rolls.
-Repeat levels until pot is full, I usually get 3 levels.
+- Layer - lay cabbage rolls side by side in the bottom of a large stock pot until the first layer is filled.
+Add a layer of bacon and repeat until cabbage is used up.

-Pour the tomato sauce over the cabbage rolls until fully covered.
-Bring it to a simmer, cover and cook for approx. 40 minutes until the meat is throughly cooked.
+- Sauce - pour tomato sauce over the cabbage rolls.
+Bring to a simmer, cover and cook for 40 minutes until meat is cooked.

 Making Cabbage Roll Sauce